FAQ & Resources for Naturopathic Medicine

 Are holistic/naturopathic types of consults covered by insurance?

 This depends on the state your are in.
-In Florida, since there is no licensure for naturopathic physicians, this is largely no. Some other states such as Vermont, do reimburse.
-Thus depending on where you are located, this can vary considerable.
-The best bet is to check with your provider and see what your options are.
-Flex Spending accounts and Health Savings accounts may allow for more flexibility in reimbursement in this way.
+In Minnesota, we contract with Aetna and Optum/UnitedHealthcare.
+In Florida, since there is no licensure for naturopathic physicians, this is largely no. Thus depending on where you are located, this can vary considerably.
+The best bet is to check with your insurance company and see what your options are.
+Alternatives to traditional health insurance such as Health Coops typically offer more flexibility for and reimbursement for holistic healthcare.
+Additionally, Flex Spending and Health Savings accounts may reimburse more readily for our kind of care.

 Do you work with conventional MDs and conventional medical treatments?